Master's Programme in Business Administration (5 years)

 Upon successful completion of this course the student should:

-be capable of identifying marketing as an academic discipline in business studies and in contemporary business schools
+be capable of identifying marketing as a discipline and its historical stages

 know the fundamental perspectives on marketing

-know the key concepts, definitions and models in marketing
+know the key concepts, definitions, and models in marketing, including the marketing mix

 be able to recognize fundamental buyer behavior in consumer and industrial market

-be able to use the processes of market segmentation, target marketing and market positioning
+be able to use the process of segmentation, targeting, and positioning

 be able to recognize the key models used in pricing